VlachosGroup/openmkm/docs/output.md

 diagonal value (FIM_Diag).
 Any reaction with a relatively (when compared to the FIM diagonal element with highest value) small value of FIM diagonal matrix element is not crucial.
    - Local Sensitivity Analysis (LSA) run: the sensitivity coefficients of all the species with respect to the specified reactions and species are given.
 Each row corresponds to the reactions and species input for LSA.
 Each column indicates the sensitivity coefficients of one species.
 First row lists the species and first column lists the LSA input reactions and species.
+A positive value indicates that the concentration of the output species increases with an increase in rate constant of the input reaction, where as a negative value indicates opposite.